Zolmeister/Zolmeister.github.io/_posts/2014-07-19-cto-cofounder-clay-io.md

 for the opportunity they gave me to work with them for the past 6 months.
 They took a big risk taking me on, and am very grateful for the chance they gave me to prove myself and work with such a great team.
-It's difficult to quantify the amount of respect I hold for each and every one of my team members at Nomic, but I can say that I enjoyed every minute of the experience.
+It's difficult to quantify the amount of respect I hold for each and every one of my team members at Nomic, but I can definitely say that I enjoyed every minute of the experience.

 I have grown so much, and learned such a tremendous amount during my time at Nomic, and am sorry to have to leave such a supportive and skillful team.